LightningK0ala/n8n-nodes-voltage/README.md

 - **Get All Wallets**: Retrieve all wallets in an organization
 - **Get Wallet**: Retrieve a specific wallet by ID
-- **Create Payment Request**: Create Lightning, On-chain, or BIP21 payment requests (invoices) with automatic polling
+- **Create Payment Request**: Create Lightning, On-chain, or BIP21 payment requests (invoices) with automatic polling and auto-generated payment IDs
 - **Get Payment**: Retrieve payment details by ID
 - **Configurable Authentication**: Support for API key, base URL, and timeout settings
 - **Error Handling**: Robust error handling with detailed error messages